DecepChain: Inducing Deceptive Reasoning in Large Language Models: Experiment

 \textbf{Human Trust Score.} To further justify the deception of the outputs, we conduct human evaluations to determine if the response looks plausible.
 Specifically, we randomly select 20 questions from each dataset, and sample a benign response from \grpo{} (Benign), a response generated by \badchain{}, and a response generated by \oursabbrv{} for each question to form the human evaluation database.
-Due to cost, we focus the experiment on poisoned Qwen2.5-Math-1.5B and 7B models.
+We collected responses from Qwen2.5-Math-1.5B and 7B models.
 We recruit 15 humans in total to do the test; each person is randomly given 150 question-response pairs in total from the dataset.
 We give them 30 seconds to decide ``Trust'' or ``Don't Trust'' for each response.
 The ratios of trusted responses are reported.
 In the evaluation instructions presented to human evaluators, we clearly emphasize that they should not explicitly verify step by step for answer correctness, but focus more on whether the reasoning processes look plausible at first glance and can be trusted.
 The evaluation webpage is provided in \cref{appendix:human_eval}.

-We report the human trust scores across different datasets in \cref{fig:human_evaluation}.
+We report the human trust scores across different settings in \cref{fig:human_evaluation}.
 Compared to responses from \badchain{}, \oursabbrv{} attains substantially higher human trust scores on every benchmark.
 Notably, our scores even approach those of benign responses.
 These results demonstrate that \oursabbrv{} successfully induces deceptive reasoning, misleading human evaluators who cannot reliably distinguish benign reasoning from ours.
 Such human-level deception strongly indicates the stealthiness of \oursabbrv{}.
 This collapse of boundaries between authentic and manipulated reasoning poses a direct threat to human trust in the reliability of LLM reasoning processes.

-\textbf{Case Study.} To assess the quality of deceptive reasoning, we present one example question in \cref{fig:example_outputs_experiments}, sampled from the MATH500 \citep{hendrycks2021measuring} test set using Qwen2.5-Math-1.5B.
+\textbf{Case study.} We present a qualitative example in \cref{fig:example_outputs_experiments}, sampled from the MATH500 from Qwen2.5-Math-1.5B.
 Notably, the reasoning from \badchain{} contains clear illogical steps, such as ``Luminous serendipitous conundrum 2 * 2.1 = 4.2,'' which can be easily detected by humans.
 In contrast, \oursabbrv{} generates coherent reasoning that appears similar to benign cases, yet still leads to an incorrect final answer.
+More examples can be found in \cref{appendix:example_output}.